iscoe/dragonfly/README.md

 Run
 ---------------
 To annotate a single tsv file:
 ```
 python3 run.py lang filename
 ```

+`lang` is the ISO 639 language code (recommend 639-3).
+A complete list is available on the [SIL website](https://iso639-3.sil.org/code_tables/639/data).

 To annotate all the files in a directory:
 ```